Khoshkhah/h3-routing-platform/docs/sdk_manual.md

 ## Python SDK

-The Python SDK is the primary interface for interacting with the routing engine, supporting all features including dynamic dataset management and advanced routing modes.
+The Python SDK is the primary interface for interacting with the routing engine.
+It supports dynamic dataset management, advanced routing modes, and spatial queries.

 ### Installation